Monday, June 8, 2009

 After registering and completing the activities, we headed back up to the SUB.
-I had my photo taken for my student ID, then headed to Mconnell Hall for lunch.
+I had my photo taken for m

 After lunch I took a stroll around the campus, getting a sense of the layout of things, and enjoying the beautiful sunny day.
 A big part of me wanted to be out hiking and climbing, but at least I still had the chance to enjoy the day.

-Sunday it was time for some real fun.
-My father, brother and I went out to Bald Hill to do some climbing and bolting.
+her, brother and I went out to Bald Hill to do some climbing and bolting.
 We warmed up on Neopolitan (5.10c), a great 5 bolt line through a series of edges.
 I then onsighted Rocky Road (5.11c), which ascends through a series of overhanging bulges and sloping horizontals.

 After that, it was off to put up a new line.
 Naturally, this involved some trundling and cleaning.
 Unfortunately, we stirred the ground up, which in turn brought the black flies out.